 What does this mean for you?

 For future candidates, this could be a pretty big change.
 But it’s founded by research by the AICPA and NASBA into firm hiring habits.
-And ultimately, the mix in who they’re hiring has changed.
+Ultimately, the mix in who they’re hiring has changed.